 so refined and processed, they have NO nutrition in them, and some

-The oils that are needed are: organic, cold-pressed, unfiltered, and bottled in dark glass.
-These oils still have all the beneficial ingredients from the seed.
-They have no preservatives in them and need to be stored in the refrigerator.
+The oils that are needed are: organically grown, cold-pressed without chemical solvents, unfiltered, and bottled in dark glass.
+These oils still have beneficial ingredients from the seed.
+They have no preservatives and need to be stored in the refrigerator.
 The best of these oils are processed in light and oxygen-free environments.

 FOODS OF ANIMAL ORIGIN